AdmcCarthy/Stroop_Effect/README.rst

 .. image:: resources\images\Incongruent_QQ.png
    :scale: 100 %

-5. Statistical testing and results
+5. Inferntial statistics testing and results
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 What is your confidence level and your critical statistic value?
 Do you reject the null hypothesis or fail to reject it?
 Come to a conclusion in terms of the experiment task.
 Did the results match up with your expectations?

+t(df) = x.xx, p = .xx, direction
+t(24) = 2.73 p = <.05, one-tailed

+Confidence interval of the mean difference, 95% CI = (4, 6) or (4 to 6)

-A QQ plot of the two variables gives an overview of how two distributions are related.
+A Q-Q plot of the two variables gives an overview of how two distributions are related.

 .. image:: resources\images\QQ_plot.png
    :scale: 100 %